OliverHeffernan/DataFlow/README.md

 - `Pk`: paste above, creating new rows for the copy buffer to paste into.
 - `Pl`: paste to the right, creating new columns for the copy buffer to paste into.
 - `Ph`: paste to the left, creating new columns for the copy buffer to paste into.

+### Macros `q`:
+A macro is a recorded set of commands that can be repeated at any time.

+To start recording a macro press `q` in normal mode, then press a key to assign the macro to.

+For example, if I wanted assign a macro to `w`, I would type `qw`.

+Then execute the commands that you want in the macro.

+Then to end the recording, press `q` again.

+To use the macro, type `@` then the key that you assigned the macro to.
+In our example, we would type `@w`.